Best Ways to Get Around Barcelona: The Ultimate Guide (2023)

 If you do decide to use Uber in Barcelona, you may find that the service isn’t as reliable as it is in other cities.
 While you can use the app to request a ride, you may have to wait longer for a driver to arrive.

-Barcelona is a city that is incredibly pedestrian-friendly, making it a great place to explore on foot.
+Yes, Barcelona is a very walkable city, making it a great place to explore on foot.
 With many of the city’s top attractions located in one area, walking is an excellent way to see the sights and experience the unique atmosphere of the city.

 One of the best things about walking in Barcelona is the opportunity to discover hidden gems that you might miss if you were traveling by car or public transport.
 Exploring the narrow streets and alleyways of the Gothic Quarter or the trendy neighborhood of El Raval can lead you to some of the city’s most charming cafes, shops, and bars.